 Ashbourne follows the Edexcel specification for A level Politics.

 Are Margaret Thatcher’s policies and ideals still alive and kicking harder than ever in the Conservative party?
 Will Labour’s swing to the left spell the break up of the party?
 Will the Liberal Democrats ever recover after their part in a Conservative coalition government that saw tuition fees hiked, NHS privatisation pushed further and public services slashed?
 How much sway does Nicola Sturgeon of the Scottish National Party have over British politics?
 Is the Green party really a viable ‘opposition’?
-And will UKIP finally implode now they have achieved their single-policy agenda to get the UK out of the EU?
+And will the Brexit Party fizzle out if they manage to get the UK out of the EU?
 You will explore how the UK’s political parties’ core beliefs are shaped and change, and what differentiates them from each other.

 The Trade Union Congress, Confederation of British Industry, British Medical Association, National Farmers’ Union, Amnesty International and Greenpeace are just a few ‘groups’ that exert pressure on political decision makers to create or change government policy in favour of their agenda.
 In fact, you can do the same simply by writing to your MP asking him or her to bring up your concerns in Parliament.